 Regardless of the type of surgery you require, all of Dr. Bennett’s patients receive the same optimum and personalized care.

 You will go to a state-of-the-art in-network facility on the East Side of Manhattan.
 You will arrive one hour before the procedure, fill out more paperwork, and change out of street clothes.

 You will be introduced to the nurses, who will start an IV.
 You will meet your anesthesiologist next, who will give you details about the anesthesia used for the procedure.
 Finally, you will see Dr. Bennett, who will speak with you before the surgery about your after care before you are taken into the procedure room.

 When you wake up after the operation, you will be stuffy and may experience some discomfort.
 Your nurse will treat these symptoms in the recovery room.
 Dr. Bennett will talk to your escort and to you as well after the procedure.
 When you feel ready, usually after an hour or so, you’ll be able to go home with the person your escort.
 You will likely go home without nasal packing, and will become a couch potato for a week.

 After your Procedure

 Dr. Bennett will call you by phone during the week to make sure everything is well.
-You return to the office after 6 days for suture and dressing removal and cleaning of any crusting.
+You return to the office after 6 to 10 days for suture and dressing removal and cleaning of any crusting.
 Don’t forget that congestion and discomfort improve over time and you will soon be back on your feet and able to progressively exercise.